wombleton/gitlaw-nz/acts/C/Cluster Munitions Prohibition Act 2009.md

 ##### 2 Commencement

 *   This Act comes into force on a date appointed by the Governor-General by Order in Council.

-    Section 2: Cluster Munitions Prohibition Act 2009 brought into force, on 1 August 2010, by the [Cluster Munitions Prohibition Act Commencement Order 2010][28] (SR 2010/157).

 ## Part 1
 Preliminary provisions